TAP-GGC/TeamRocketPizza/README.md

 4. <b>Super Saturday Series</b>, November 16, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.

 ## :mag_right: Similar Projects
-<i>Use this section to link to a project done in the TAP program that is related in some way to your own.
-This can be a sister project done during your TAP semester or a TAP project done in the past.
-Example: </i>

 If you're interested in more workshops that utilize Unity, check out [SliceIT!](https://github.com/TAP-GGC/SliceIT) or [PixelArcade](https://github.com/TAP-GGC/Pixel8)!